There is no getting away from it, Ireland is an expensive country both to visit and to live in.

 This has become much more obvious to those of us living here since the advent of the Euro, since it is now very easy to compare prices when travelling elsewhere in Europe.
 If you are doing the same you will surely notice it too.

-While the recent downturn in the economy has seen a fall in the rate of inflation, there is still a big gap between what your money will buy in, say, the USA compared to what it will buy in Ireland.
+While the recession has seen a deep fall in the rate of inflation, there is still a big gap between what your money will buy in, say, the USA compared to what it will buy in Ireland.

 What Will Your Euro Buy?

 - 1c: Nothing